WeAreProductive/drawing-DApp/README.md

 ## Building

-To build the application, run the following command from the project's root directory (add `--no-cache` when in development mode):
+To build the application, run the following command from the project's root directory

 ```shell
 cd drawing-py